 Here are three email address of companies which offer immigration services in Germany:

 In order for immigration to Germany to be lawful, an immigrant needs to follow all the requirements laid out in the immigration law of the Federal Republic of Germany.
 There are several possibilities, depending on the purpose of your visit.
 If you are not a citizen of a visa-free country, you will need a visa or Schengen visa in order to visit Germany.
 If you plan to immigrate to Europe and reside in Germany for a long period of time, exceeding 90 days – you will need a residence permit, which can be acquired on several grounds, as detailed in German immigration law.

 The main immigration law for immigrants from non-EU member states in the Federal Republic of Germany is the Immigration Act.

-Immigration Statistics in Germany have been dynamic since the beginning of the 20th century.
-Germany was in the center of two world wars, it survived economic crisis as a result of WWII, as well as the effects of having it's borders redrawn repeatedly over the last century.
-Currently immigrant populations in Germany are dominated by immigrants from Arab countries (8%) and other member states of the European Union (11%) - this latter group growing rapidly due to the crisis that has been gripping southern Europe.
+Immigration statistics in Germany have been dynamic since the beginning of the 20th century.
+Germany was in the center of two world wars, it survived economic crisis as a result of WWII, as well as the effects of having its borders redrawn repeatedly over the last century.
+Currently, immigrant populations in Germany are dominated by immigrants from other member states of the European Union (42,6%) and Turkey (14,9%).
+The number of immigrants from the Middle-East is growing rapidly due to the crisis that has been gripping southern Europe.

-A Strong German economy has already provided many jobs for immigrants, which explains why Germany is an object of an interest for immigrants, despite the fact that Germany usually does not allow immigration without any reason.
+A strong German economy has already provided many jobs for immigrants, which explains why Germany is object of an interest for immigrants, despite the fact that Germany usually does not allow immigration without any reason.